junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 They don't celebrate Cas's birthday on September 18th because that's the date Dean climbs out of grave from Hell, that's not a pleasant memory for Dean, Cas doesn't want to remind him, but Dean remembers anyway.
 Cas suggests September 18th should be considered "Dean's birthday" instead of his, because he's re-birthed.

+"My birthday is the day I met you.
+The day I met you is the day I was born, I started having a real, human life."

 ### 356.【all】monster in water stain

 (inspired/adapted from 2025-09-06 dream) (a little DW style)